kosivantsov/mybible-cli/tools/OmegaTscripts/README.md

 ### `utils_showBibleVerseInGlossary.groovy`

-When this script in invoked, it checks the current source text for biblical references, and if found, get the text of those references in the selected MyBible module and writes it to a file named `<project_folder>/glossary/bible.utf8` so the text could be seen in OmegaT glossary pane.
+When this script in invoked, it checks the current source text for biblical references, and if found, gets the text of those references in the selected MyBible module and writes it to a file named `<project_folder>/glossary/bible.utf8` so the text could be seen in OmegaT glossary pane.
 ![Bible Verse in OmegaT Glossary](../../screenshots/omt_showBibleVerse.png) The user needs to run the script without doing anything with the references: no need to select and copy them or enter any text into the target field.
 If references could be found in the source text and the selected module contains text for them, they will be added to glossary.
 This script requires `utils_BibleSetup.groovy` to be present in the scripts folder, and `mybible-cli` to be configured.